-- How to get to the ceremony
+- How to get to the ceremony (online, or in-person)

-- A rough idea of what to wear
+- A rough idea of what to wear (virtually, or not)

 - If it’s a cash bar (or BYOB if joining from home)

-Putting this information in a clear, easy-to-identify place means that you significantly reduce your chances of fielding phone calls from guests with boundary issues the day before the wedding, asking where and when the ceremony is going to be and what they should wear.
+Putting this information in a clear, easy-to-identify place means that you significantly reduce your chances of fielding phone calls from guests with boundary issues the day before the wedding, asking where and when the ceremony is going to be, what they should wear and how Zoom works.
 (Pro tip: If you’re struggling with how to convey the above information on your website, we’ve got copy-and-paste scripts for a whole bunch of different wedding scenarios right here.)